OpenSaucedHub/.github/.github/CLA.md

 ## Assignment

-You agree that OSC may assign this Agreement, and all of _its_ rights, obligations and licenses hereunder.
+You agree that OSH may assign this Agreement, and all of _its_ rights, obligations and licenses hereunder.

 ## Credit